 How much time do we look for before expiation?
-Ideally, we'd like to see between 20 and 40 days left to expiration, but even more so than that, I'm ok if we have 2x our average holding time left before expiration.
-Let's talk about this in more detail by looking at an example.
+Ideally, we'd like to see between 20 and 60 days left to expiration, but even more so than that, I'm ok if we have 2x our average holding time left before expiration.

-Debit Spread Criteria
+Vertical Debit Spread Criteria

-- Ideally we want to see implied volatility lower than the 50th percentile (using TOS) - 2.
+- 1. Ideally, we want to see implied volatility lower than the 50th percentile (using TOS) - 2.
 Use the front month if there is at least 20 days left to expiration.
-If not then go to the next month out. - We will buy the option one strike ITM.
+If not, then go to the next month out. - 3.
+We will buy the option one strike ITM.
 This will allow us to get in by paying as little extrinsic value as possible.
-We will then look to sell the strike that is closest to our target price for that stock. - 3a.
-You have the option of selling a strike that is closer to the strike you bought which would give you a tighter spread.
-This will lower the cost of the trade which means lower risk.
-It also means a lower return which is the trade off. - 4.
-We are targeting 40-60% returns on this trade.
+We will then look to sell the the next strike OTM.
+We can also play around with the strikes to make the spread wider or tighter if we can pay 50% or less of the width of the strikes. - 4.
+We are targeting 40-80% returns on this trade.
 We will also look to exit the trade no later than Wednesday of expiration week if we are still in the trade.